Pekee420/Traderun/README.md

 /traderun storage set output
 ```

-**💡 Tip:** After setting storage, just open the chest and the mod automatically learns what item to look for from the first slot!
+**💡 IMPORTANT:** After setting storage, just open the chest and the mod automatically learns what item to look for from the first slot!

 ### 3. Register Your Floors
 Stand on a floor with villagers and run: